env0-labs/env0.terminal/README.md

 - All converters are unified under a single canonical FileEntry model.
 - The filesystem tree is fully parent-linked and supports nested navigation with proper error recovery.
 - SSH and command execution are stable across recursive and multi-hop sessions.
 - Full test coverage exists across standard, hostile, and psychotic cases.
+Out-of-scope or fragile tests are preserved in the codebase as comments with explanations.
 - Debug output exists throughout but is now cleanly commented and tagged for future toggling.
+Debug mode is stubbed and will be implemented in a later milestone.
+- Narrative/AI features (AAI) are now split out of this codebase.
+- **TerminalEngineAPI** (unified logic interface) is the next planned milestone.

 This is a known-good checkpoint.